 As a capital offense, a first degree murder conviction could lead to the death penalty or life in prison without chance of parole.

 Second degree murder describes an intentional killing that was not premeditated.
 It also includes killings that occur because of a reckless disregard for human life.
 Unlike first degree murder, there is no premeditation; rather, the defendant acts with a depraved mind and reckless disregard for human life.
 Second degree murder requires that the defendant acted impulsively but with intent.
 The defendant in this scenario understands his or her actions, which differs from voluntary manslaughter, which is often committed in a “heat of passion.”

 Second degree murder is also a first degree felony offense.
 Life in prison without the possibility of parole is possible; however, capital punishment is not.

 Third Degree Murder

 Third degree murder can take place when a person is unintentionally killed while a defendant is committing, or attempting to commit, a felony offense as described in §782.04.
 The exception is the nonviolent drug crime of distributing or selling illegal substances that can lead to a deadly overdose.
 Third degree murder is a second degree felony offense.
 One can face up to 15 years in prison and a fine of up to $10,000 if convicted.

 Few criminal convictions stand to alter the course of your life so drastically as those for murder.
-With over 25 years of experience, attorney Brian Gabriel is the murder defense attorney you need in West Palm Beach.
+With over 30 years of experience, attorney Brian Gabriel is the West Palm Beach murder defense attorney you need.
 He has dedicated his entire career to fighting severe criminal charges and can help you seek the best resolution possible under the circumstances.
 Call 561-622-5575 or contact The Law Office of Gabriel & Gabriel online to schedule a free and confidential consultation.